Datasheet

 Accurate Detection

-Identifying and distinguishing attacks from organic traffic can be challenging because advanced attacks often blend with legitimate traffic.
-Assuming teams can identify the attack manually, this also means that it costs more for your defense team to mitigate it (time, resources, computation, business impact, etc).
-Attribute Unmasking extracts accurate attacker identities from a comprehensive list of characteristics in Layer 3 and Layer 4 headers, TLS information, Layer 7 details, and more.
-This includes characteristics like IP address, http protocol, TLS properties, geoip, network egress/ingress routes, and more.
-It ingests the metadata from inbound requests and extracts the elements that match the shape and volume of traffic over time that match the shape and volume of the attack.
+When both traffic rate and attributes significantly deviate from their baselines Attribute Unmasking extracts accurate attacker identities from a comprehensive list of characteristics in Layer 3 and Layer 4 headers, TLS information, Layer 7 details, and more.
+This includes characteristics like IP address, user agent, TLS properties, geographic location, and more.
+It extracts metadata from inbound requests and computes elements that match the attack.
 This process is the most accurate and safe way to detect attackers for mitigation because nearly every attack has unique characteristics.
+To maximize accuracy, Attribute Unmasking repeats this process for every attack and doesn’t rely on long-term static rules like other solutions that can be prone to false positives.

 Attribute Unmasking is also built on a modular system that enables us to rapidly enhance detection and mitigation capabilities as new classes of attacks are discovered without needing to develop an entirely new mechanism to respond.
 When new attacks like the Rapid Reset attack come along, Fastly implements new functions to detection and response modules, which keeps response times incredibly short, even for novel attacks.